14all-agency/shopify-llms-txt-directory/https-www-patiofyre-com.md

   - [The 18 best holiday gifts for your home | Patiofyre](https://www.patiofyre.com/blogs/patiofyre-blog/the-18-best-holiday-gifts-for-anyone-starting-fresh-in-a-new-home): The 18 best holiday gifts for your home | Patiofyre
     Updated: 2025-12-02T01:07:58Z
     Author: Sophie Eger
+  - [Why Outdoor Heating Is the Ultimate Connection Present](https://www.patiofyre.com/blogs/patiofyre-blog/why-outdoor-heating-is-the-ultimate-connection-present): Why Outdoor Heating Is the Ultimate Connection Present
+    Updated: 2025-12-14T03:26:53Z
+    Author: Sophie Eger
+  - [10 Gifts That Keep Giving All Year Long](https://www.patiofyre.com/blogs/patiofyre-blog/10-gifts-that-keep-giving-all-year-long): <p>The Jetlamp is a clean-burning wood pellet patio heater with a modern profile that turns patios into year-round gathering spots.
+The gift that keeps on giving.</p>
+    Updated: 2025-12-17T08:00:03Z
+    Author: Angela Korish

 ## Store Pages